PRichardsKSMTA/ai-mapping-agent/docs/template_spec.md

 ```

 When present, the mapped rows are sent as a JSON array via HTTP `POST` to the
 specified URL.
-Set the environment variable `ENABLE_POSTPROCESS=1` to allow
+Set the environment variable `ENABLE_POSTPROCESS=1` to allow the
-the request during execution.
+request during execution.
+Without this flag the Power Automate flow will not
+be invoked.

 After all layers are confirmed the wizard enters a **Run Export** step.
 If a
 `postprocess` block exists, `run_postprocess_if_configured` posts the mapped